Iacopo454/Body-Fashion/README.md

-# The title for this project is:"New Gym Opening soon in London"
+# The title for this project is:"Body Fashion gym" that is the name of a new opening gym.
 (The gym is just an imaginary gym opening soon in south east London) The live Url of this project is https://iacopo454.github.io/Milestone/ it is a responsive website for all devices from extra small to large screens and it has been made using HTML, CSS "cascading styles sheet" and Bootstrap.